 Other Things to See and Do

 Real de Asientos: was founded in 1548.
 This old city is home to famous ruins and construction as well as the state’s oldest cemetery.
-Guests are urged to follow the El Piojito train route that outlines primary sites around the city.
+Guests should follow the El Piojito train route that outlines primary sites around the city.

 Tepezala: An historic town on the state’s Silver Route, Tepezala holds ancient ruins as well as conventional homes.
 The beautiful landscape is famous for eco-tours and even an eco-ranch.

-The Capital’s Countryside: The beautiful lands outside of the city of Aguascalientes offer lots of activities.
+The Capital’s Countryside: The beautiful lands outside of the city of Aguascalientes have lots of activities.
 Outdoor lovers enjoy rappelling, rock climbing, bird watching, fishing, camping, and biking.

-Calvillo: As the country’s largest guava producer, this city features a myriad of vendors selling pastries and liquors made from the guava.
+Calvillo: As the country’s largest guava producer, this city features a lot of vendors selling pastries and liquors made from the guava.
 The city is the wealthiest in the state.

 Aguascalientes Monumental Bullring: The common practice of bullfighting shines at the capital’s Monumental Bullring located in the city’s fairgrounds.